kiorq/coup/README.md

 **Other Players**

 The first row represents the other three players in the game (players 2-4).
-You can see how many coins they have and their facedown cards.
+You can observe their coin count and facedown cards.
 Once revealed, their color and name will be exposed.

 A player labeled "👻 Exiled" has all their cards shown.